VolodymyrChapman/Programming_assignments/README.md

 used in a 3-week placement in the Bioinformatics Department of the award-winning John Innes Centre, Norwich (a summary of the work completed there included in the seq and machine-learning-on-sequence-data repositories of my GitHub)

 - Simple Dice Roller App developed while studying the Google 'Developing Android Apps in Kotlin' course.
+Compatability: API 19+ (use of vectorDrawables support library in order to display vector images on pre-API 21 devices)

-Skills gained in creating layouts and dynamic programming currently being used to develop an exam preparation app for GCSE Physics (using previous experience as a high school physics teacher).
+Skills gained in creating layouts and dynamic programming currently being used to develop an exam preparation app for GCSE Physics (using previous experience as a high school physics teacher) *Watch this space!*.